hashicorp/terraform-provider-azurerm/contributing/topics/guide-breaking-changes.md

 # Guide: Breaking Changes

-Over time, new and existing properities will need either a Default Value added or updated.
+Over time, new and existing properties will need either a Default Value added or updated.
 This can be seen as a quick fix but could expose a breaking change that won't be caught by tests so doing a more in depth look into how Default values can impact Terraform is key.

 ## Updating Default Values